What does it feel like to be heard?

 Above: Aimee, of the APLE Collective, explains: ‘Being heard would look like being part of a socially aware and loving society’.

-Saturday, 17th October, was the 2020 UN International Day for the Eradication of Poverty.
+Saturday, 17th October, was the 2020 UN International Day to End Poverty.
 To mark the occasion, ten activists from the APLE (Addressing Poverty with Lived Experience) Collective recorded videos.

 In the videos, activists explain what it feels like to have a voice and to be heard.
 They also speak about why this UN day is meaningful.